Double Glazing Unit Replacement.

 Double glazed units are composed of two panes of glass separated by a spacer and sealed together.
 The space between the glass panes is typically filled with air or an inert gas like argon or krypton to improve thermal efficiency.

-A “failed” double glazing unit, often referred to as a “blown” window, is one where the seal between the two panes of glass has broken down.
+A “failed” double glazing unit, often referred to as a “blown” or "misted" window, is one where the seal between the two panes of glass has broken down.
 This breakdown allows moisture to enter the space between the panes, leading to condensation, which can appear as misting or fogging inside the unit.

 Misted and broken units